vishalanandl177/DRF-API-Logger/docs/index.rst

 =====

 DRF API Logger also waits for a period of time.
-If the queue is not full and there are some logs to be inserted, it inserts after the interval ends.
+If the queue is not full and there are some logs to be inserted into the DB, it inserts after the interval ends.

 Specify an interval (In Seconds).